waterbycounty

 What's happening with rivers in Daniels County right now?

-Daniels County's primary USGS streamgage on the Poplar River is currently reading 9.01 cubic feet per second — 78% of the long-term mean of 11.5 cfs.
+Daniels County's primary USGS streamgage on the Poplar River has a pipeline snapshot of 9.01 cubic feet per second — 78% of the long-term mean of 11.5 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Daniels County water compare to the Montana average?